Complete Guide to Caring for An Aging Shih Tzu

 It’s important to remember that all of these changes are gradual.
 In fact, sometimes, they happen so slowly over time that they are not picked up on by many owners.

-If you do notice some significant, dramatic changes in your dog’s behavior, such as not eating at all, acting extremely frightened or being overly clingy, then these could be signs of a health issue and should be evaluated by a vet.
+If you do notice some significant, dramatic changes in your dog’s behavior, such as not eating at all for more than a couple days, acting extremely frightened or being overly clingy, then these could be signs of a health issue and should be evaluated by a vet.